Select Data

 DataList Mode

 Click on an object and a reference is put into Output.
-Here we’ve clicked W, AFF2, and ORG.
+Here I expanded FR, and clicked Region, and then Name.
 Jazz has created a data list suitable for statements like PRINT, in which the references are separated by commas.
-Note that when we selected W Jazz created a generic reference, but the references to AFF2 and ORG are qualified field references: -

 When we have selected all the fields or groups click [Finish] and this output will replace the ? in our program.
 We can click [Clear] to clear the Output and start again, or we can click [Cancel] to close the form and leave the ? in the program.
 We can also edit the output, and any changes we make will be returned to our program when we click [Finish].